mousepawmedia/devdocs/source/serverconfig/linode.rst

     220 [::1] ESMTP amavisd-new service ready

-Press :kbd:`Ctrl-]` and :kbd:`Enter` to exit the telnet session, and then type 'quit' and press :kdb:`Enter`.
+Press :kbd:`Ctrl-]` and :kbd:`Enter` to exit the telnet session, and then type 'quit' and press :kbd:`Enter`.

 To test everything out, send a message to your email server, and check it for the spam and virus scan headers.